Historical Fiction for Adults, Young and New Adults

 ♦♦♦♦♦♦♦♦♦♦♦♦♦

-In 1963, 16-year-old geek queen, Katina, seriously lacks self-esteem.
+The Camelot Girls and the Red Panties Fable: In 1963, 16-year-old geek queen, Katina Klingenpeel, seriously lacks self-esteem.
 A British foreign exchange student enters brightening her life.
 Her best friend, a fellow geek of many secrets in her Jewish background, shows her how red panties can make her feel feminine and powerful.
-Bathing in John Kennedy’s “Camelot” mystique, Katina is jolted from her infatuation by a resentful father, a bad day in Dallas, and the rumblings of an intensifying civil rights movement that bursts more than a few bubbles.
-New Adult Ages = 16 and up.
+Bathing in John Kennedy’s “Camelot” mystique, Katina is jolted from her infatuation by a resentful father, a bad day in Dallas, and the rumblings of an intensifying civil rights movement that bursts more than a few bubbles in her demeanor.
+New adult.
+Ages = 16 and up.

 ♦♦♦♦♦♦♦♦♦♦♦♦♦